Your Private Oasis Awaits at Biltmore

 The courtyard was used as an outdoor set during the 1992 production of Last of the Mohicans, filmed on the grounds of Biltmore and at other locations in Western North Carolina.

-“The Market Gardener’s Cottage was renovated again in the last few years,” said Jeanne.
+“The Market Gardener’s Cottage was renovated again in the last few years,” said Trina.
 “This time, it was reimagined to feel like a private home, as if you are a guest of the Vanderbilts with your own address!”

 Your private oasis awaits!

 Beautifully updated to offer a unique experience of Biltmore, each of the Cottages on Biltmore Estate™ is a private oasis of service, style, and charm that harkens back to the Vanderbilt era—classic homes wrapped in history and refined with modern touches.
+Plan your stay today.